 The five SKUs above provide comprehensive cybersecurity licensing to detect breaches and perform digital forensics across the entire attack chain.
 The P2 features of Microsoft SKUs also add automation features that respond to breaches at the speed of the cloud.
 Human minds can no longer keep up with modern attacks.
 Microsoft 365 E3 with Microsoft 365 E5 Security provides enterprise-class security features for your organization.

-Microsoft 365 E3 is also the entry-level SKU to allow access to Windows Virtual Desktop from a non-Windows 10 Pro device.
-All lower level Microsoft 365 SKUs require at least Windows 10 Pro to access WVD.
+Microsoft 365 E3 is also the entry-level plan to allow access to Windows Virtual Desktop from a non-Windows 10 Pro device.
+All lower level Microsoft 365 plans require at least Windows 10 Pro to access WVD.

 Microsoft 365 E5 Licensing Comparison